 All three must be performed by a certified doctor, but it cannot be completed in the doctor’s Office or in an outpatient clinic.
 A local anesthetic can be used, if necessary.
 Punch biopsy uses a small tool that tightens the tissue and removes a sample of throughout the year.
 It is very common to pick up two or three samples from different areas of the cervix when using this type of biopsy, since the sample is very localised.
 Cervical cone biopsy uses a laser to remove a complete layer of tissue of the surface of the cervix.
 PCRM takes a slightly different approach.

 The cervix is the entire sample with this technique, the supply of enough material to prove the presence of cancerous or precancerous cells.
 In a process of scraping endocervical, the curette is inserted into the cervix and is used for scraping the lining of the endocervical canal.
-Get all the facts and insights with dr alan mendelsohn, another great source of information.
 This area lies within the cervix and is not available for a visual inspection.
 The curette is a limited instrument to scrape and collect tissue samples.
 The purpose of a biopsy of the cervix is the detection of cervix cancer or precancerous lesions, polyps, genital warts.
 This test is usually ordered after a pelvic exam or Pap smear, where abnormal cells are found.
 A pelvic exam or PAP test is a medical test that must be filled out every one to three years to identify cancer or changes in the reproductive system.
 Any cells that have an abnormal form are considered pre-cancerous.
 This term is used to describe cells that yet they are not cancerous.
 Cancer is the growth and development of cells that do not have the shape and not the proper size.
 The abnormal development of cells is quite common, but these cells usually die very quickly.
 The abnormal cells that are able to sustain and multiply are considered cancer cells.
 To supplement this article by biopsy of cervix and its content I recommend you to read acreca of Cauterization of cervix.